enkidevs/curriculum/coding-intro/core/data/pf-data-types.md

 ---
 ## Content

 In real life, you can split entities into different types.
 All items of that type have some common characteristics.

 For example, you could think of *species* as being different types.
 Although not all animals belonging to a species are the same, they still have many characteristics in common.

 Just as in real life, everything in programming has a data type.
 The most common ones are:
-- numerical
+- number
-- text-based
+- text
-- lists
+- list

 There are many more types, but you'll start learning them as you dive into a specific programming language.